w4nanch1/w4nanch1.github.io/README.md

 </div>
 ```

-2. You can find suitable Font Awesome icons at [Font Awesome](https://fontawesome.com/icons).
+2. You can find suitable Font Awesome icons at [Font Awesome](https://fontawesome.com/icons)

 ### Publications

-Publications are loaded dynamically from `data/publications.json`:

-1. Edit this JSON file to include your publications.
-2. Each publication should follow this structure:
+Edit the `data/publications.json` file to include your publications.
+Each publication should follow this structure:

 ```json
 {
   "number": 1,